Julian Andretti

-Julián Ríos (born 12 October 1970), known professionally as Julian Andretti, is a Chilean actor, producer, screenwriter and director of pornographic films.
+Julián Ríos (born October 12, 1970), known professionally as Julian Andretti, is an American actor, producer, screenwriter and director of pornographic films.

 Early life

 Andretti was born Julián Ríos.
 Most biographies and reference works state that Andretti was born on October 12, 1970, in Santiago, Chile, although some sources give his birthplace as West Covina, a small city west of California.
 Raised in a Latin American family of Lebanese descent, he is the second of six brothers and sisters.
 He grew up in West Covina in California, Everett and Seattle in Washington.

 After graduating in 1988 from La Jolla High School in La Jolla, Andretti joined the United States Marine Corps, serving six years as a sergeant (1988-1994).
 He was a veteran of the Persian Gulf War.
 He also attended Pepperdine University in Malibu.

 Career

 At age 25 Andretti entered adult cinema working as a personal trainer.

 Under the stage name Jordan Rivers, he participated in several bisexual and gay films produced by Chi Chi LaRue, including Choke 'Em (1996) as Marines Intern and Bi Night Fly (1996) as Jordan.

 After those first gay movies, he focused exclusively on straight scenes, starring in nearly 500 adult movies over 13 years, including a porn parody of the Sunny Patrol series - Babewatch 11 (2000).

 In January 2000, his photos appeared in Playgirl magazine.

 In 2001, he signed an exclusive contract with New Sensations and participated in the productions of Hearts & Minds, Innocence, Sweetwater and Naked Eye, as well as Naughty College Schoolgirls and Young As They Cum.